ad522/DukeMIDS-FastAPI-Microservice/README.md

 # DukeMIDS-FastAPI-Microservice

-This is a microservice that generates a random fantasy f1 team with a JSON output.
+This is a microservice that generates a random 2021 fantasy f1 team in a JSON output.